Orenji2/FlappyBirdClone-usingPython/README.md

 Note: It is not my intention to release this game and make profit on it

-Just ony for fun and my hobby
+Just only for fun and my hobby